magronv/univsos/README.md

 - `univsos1`, which relies on root isolation, quadratic under approximations of positive polynomials and square-free decomposition.
 - `univsos2`, which relies on root isolation of perturbed positive  polynomials and square-free decomposition.
+- `univsos3`, which relies on sums of squares approximation (via semidefinite programming) of perturbed positive polynomials and square-free decomposition.

 ## Installation instructions
 ### Prerequisites